sstarr77/economic_resilience_group_project/README.md

 **This is where you come in**:

 For the next three weeks, our class will tackle various projects related to emergency preparedness and economic analysis.
-On **Friday, May 15**, we'll present our findings and deliver:
+On **Friday, August 14**, you'll present your findings and deliver:
-1. A clean GitHub repo containing our reproducible results and analysis.
+1. A clean GitHub repo containing reproducible results and analysis.
 2. A real-world demonstration of the product.
 3. Any documentation for running the code.

-> This is an exciting opportunity to identify and solve a problem relevant to the real world problems.
+> This is an exciting opportunity to identify and solve a problem relevant to the real world issues.
 Using your data science skills in this practical, _pro bono_ capacity reflects well on you and gives you a great story as you embark on interviews!
 (The fact that we'll be using open data also gives you free reign to publicly publish your findings and to freely discuss this in interviews.)

 ### Problem Summaries

-**Problem 1: Leveraging Social Media to Map Disasters**
+#### Problem 1: Leveraging Social Media to Map Disasters

 *Problem Statement:*
 - When responding to disasters (e.g. damage and casualties caused by hurricanes, tornadoes, floods, fires etc.), it is critical to map and identify locations of survivors needing assistance.